 Abdominal wall hernia is one of the most common operations performed in the United States.
 Recurrence and complications of such procedures often leave patients suffering from chronic pain and higher risk for repair.
 The robotic approach is highly effective for these procedures especially in enterolysis (freeing bowel adhesions).

-da Vinci surgery for abdominal wall hernia, which is offered at Good Samaritan Medical Center in Brockton, Mass., provides patients many potential benefits over traditional surgery, including:
+da Vinci surgery for abdominal wall hernia, which is offered at Good Samaritan Medical Center in Brockton, Massachusetts, provides patients many potential benefits over traditional surgery, including:

 Omar Kudsi, MD, specializes in a full range of laparoscopic and minimal invasive procedures, including robotics surgery.
 Dr. Kudsi attended the University of Aleppo in Syria and was an exchange student at Harvard Medical School during his last year there.
 He also holds a Master of Business Administration from the Lebow College of Business at Drexel University in Philadelphia, and also received a diploma in laparoscopic surgery from Strasbourg University in France, where he was a visiting Fellow.

 He completed a fellowship in minimally invasive and bariatric surgery at Beth Israel Deaconess Medical Center and Harvard Medical School.
 He also completed a fellowship from Brigham and Women's Hospital and Harvard Medical School in tissue engineering and surgical research.
 He completed his residency in general surgery at Lankenau Medical Center, an affiliate of Jefferson Medical College, in Wynnewood, Pennsylvania.
 Dr. Kudsi joined Park Surgical Associates, located in Brockton, Massachusetts, in 2012.

 Brockton, MA 02301